Kyle Stewart is a Registered Psychotherapist (Qualifying) working with LGBTQ2IA+ individuals, couples, and relationships virtually.

 I am a Registered Psychotherapist (Qualifying) working with clients out of the place commonly known as Ontario, Canada (virtual therapy only).
 I work primarily with young adults and adults as individuals and in relationships (i.e., couple’s therapy) to support the development of an authentic, healing self.
 I also support clients virtually in Newfoundland & Labrador, Manitoba, and Saskatchewan.

 I entered this pathway by supporting queer and trans folks in educational settings, and in teaching important but difficult content to undergraduate students (ranging from feminist and queer theory to Canadian political polarization and Asian wisdom traditions… it’s been quite a journey!).
 I also have a background studying philosophy (think existentialism, feminism, etc.), which sometimes shapes the therapeutic work clients like us to do together.
 This led me on my journey towards a Master of Arts in Psychotherapy and Spiritual Care from Wilfrid Laurier University.
-There, I have been trained in trauma, addictions, Buddhist care, Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), and Emotionally-Focused Therapy (EFT).
+There, I have been trained in trauma, addictions, Buddhist & spiritually-informed care, Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), and Emotionally-Focused Therapy (EFT).

 My work is grounded in queer and trans-affirming, body-positive, feminist values.
 I believe therapy at its best can be a counter-cultural space for healing.